samtupy/nvgt/doc/src/manual/-Game Development Tutorial.md

 ```
 #include "speech.nvgt"
 void main(){
     speak("Welcome to the camping store!
-You need to have 30 dollars to buy a folding chairr.");
+You need to have 30 dollars to buy a folding chair.");
 }
 ```